*

 Anguilla reinhardtii

-• Karina Hall (NSW Department of Primary Industry)
+• Karina Hall (New South Wales Department of Primary Industries)

-• Steven Brooks (Department of Agriculture and Fisheries, Queensland)
+• Thomas Hart (Department of Agriculture and Fisheries, Queensland)

 • Victorian Fisheries Authority (Victorian Fisheries Authority)